dsa28s/android-studio-apple-m1/README.md

   - But, you can using editor normally.
 When the editor is closed, the splash screen also closed automatically.
 - More..
 (If an issue occurs while using it, please submit the issue.
 Thanks!)

+## Q&A

+1. Q: Can't open this application, error message: `“Android Studio Preview ARM64” is damaged and can’t be opened.
+You should move it to the Trash.`

+   A: Execute `sudo xattr -r -d com.apple.quarantine /Applications/Android\ Studio\ Preview\ ARM64.app`, then retry.

 <br>